Blog - Creating & Editing

 1. Open the pages panel and click 'Add new' at the bottom

-5. Click apply, and start entering content as you would on any newly added page
+3. Click apply, and start entering content as you would on any other page

 To add a summary image to your blog post (as displayed in the blog feeds and summary page):